 Files must be in MS Word only and should be formatted for direct printing, using the CRC MS Word provided.
 Figures and tables should be embedded and not supplied separately.
-Please make sure that you use as much as possible normal fonts in your documents.
+Please make sure that you use as many as possible normal fonts in your documents.
 Special fonts, such as fonts used in the Far East (Japanese, Chinese, Korean, etc.) may cause problems during processing.
-To avoid unnecessary errors you are strongly advised to use the ‘spellchecker’ function of MS Word.
-Follow this order when typing manuscripts: Title, Authors, Affiliations, Abstract, Keywords, Main text (Introduction, Method or Material and Method, Results and Discussion, Conclusion; including figures and tables), Acknowledgements, References, Appendix.
+To avoid unnecessary errors, you are strongly advised to use the spellchecker function of MS Word.
+Follow this order when typing manuscripts: Title, Authors, Affiliations, Abstract, Keywords, Main text (Introduction, Method or Material and Method, Results and Discussion, Conclusion; including figures and tables), Acknowledgements, References, Appendix (If any).
 Collate acknowledgements in a separate section at the end of the article and do not include them on the title page, as a footnote to the title or otherwise.

 Construction of references

 References must be listed at the end of the paper.
 Do not begin them on a new page unless this is necessary.
 Authors should ensure that every reference in the text appears in the list of references and vice versa.
 Indicate references by last name and years in the text.

 Some examples of how your references should be listed are given at the end of this template in the ‘References’ section, which will allow you to assemble your reference list according to the correct format and font size.

 Section headings should be justified, bold, with all letters capitalized, starting with the Introduction.
 Sub-section headings should be in the first letter capitalized and bold, without number, and justified, with second and subsequent lines indented.
 All headings should have a minimum of three text lines after them before a page or column break.
 Ensure the text area is not blank except for the last page.